osxmidi/LinVst3/TestVst3/README.md

 Batch Testing

-For testing multiple vst3 files at once, place testvst3.exe and testvst3-batch into the vst3 folder containing the vst3 files.
+For testing multiple vst3 files at once, place testvst3.exe and testvst3.exe.so and testvst3-batch into the vst3 folder containing the vst3 files.

 Using the terminal, cd into the vst3 folder and enter